-Test if your Mobile App has any security flaws and fix it before it damages your business reputation.
+Test if your Mobile App has any security flaws and fixes it before it damages your business reputation.

-There are multiple types of vulnerabilities and some of the dangerous are:
+There are multiple types of vulnerabilities, and some of the dangers are:

 - Leaking personal user-sensitive data (email, credential, IMEI, GPS, MAC address) over the network